 You rely on your knees to support your movements during a workout.
-When you experience pain after exercising, you may be concerned that an underlying condition exists.
+When you experience knee pain after a workout, you may be concerned that an underlying condition exists.
 Understanding why you experience knee pain after you exercise can be a matter of evaluating the types of exercises you are performing and the location of your pain.
-Learning when you can continue exercising with knee pain -- and when you cannot -- is important to your continued good health.
+Learning when you can continue exercising with knee pain — and when you cannot — is important to your continued good health.